1technophile/OpenMQTTGateway/docs/integrate/openhab3.md

 To make the auto discovery compatible with OpenHAB you have to send the following command with a retain flag.

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"ohdisc":true}'`

+You can also activate OpenHAB auto discovery by adding the gateway as a Thing, Model, and switching the button to ON.
+The name of the channel to add is "SYS: OpenHAB discovery".
+Once activated restart OpenMQTTGateway.

 ## Adding the things
 1. From the Administration click on "Things" under "Settings", you should see a number in the INBOX button